okteto/samples/vscode/README.md

     return optionA, optionB
 ```

 Go to the browser again and reload the page.
-Your changes were applied instantly.
-No commit, build or push required 😎!
-And what is even more awesome, enjoy all the VS Code features and extensions, but run everything remotely in a production-like environment!
+Did you notice that your changes were applied instantly?
+No commit, build or push required.
+And what is even more awesome, is that you can now enjoy all the VS Code features and extensions, but with the added benefit that you're running your development environment in Kubernetes  😎!

 > We recommend to keep Git extensions locally.
 This way they use your local keys and you don´t need to install them remotely.

 ## Step 4: Cleanup

-Cancel the `okteto up` command by pressing `ctrl + c` and run the following commands to remove the resources created by this guide:
+Close the remote VS Code instance, and then cancel the `okteto up` command by pressing `ctrl + c` and run the following commands to remove the resources created by this guide:

 ```console
 $ okteto down -v